Video Lecture

 (b)

-If a negative test charge of magnitude 1.5×10-9 C is placed at the point, what is the force experienced by the test charge?
+If a negative test charge of magnitude 1.5×10-9 C is placed at a point 20cm from both the charges , what is the force experienced by the test charge?

 Q.15